autistic-symposium/blockchain-science-py/strategies/cointegration/README.md

 <br>

-#### tl; dr
+### tl; dr

-* search for all possible cryptos that we can long or short using some CEX api within their perpetual derivatives contracts.
+* search for all possible cryptos that we can long or short using some CEX api (e.g. [bybit testnet](https://testnet.bybit.com/), bitwithin their perpetual derivatives contracts.
 * then find what pairs are cointegrated.

 <br>